 Some in the industry regard this as a "false reading."
 I personally liken this to a smoke detector with a dying battery.
 Would you pull the battery out of the beeping smoke detector in your home if your grandchildren were sleeping over?
 Or would you figure out why it's beeping and solve that problem?

 If you're getting a distorted ORP reading, do something about it!
 Clean the probes at the very least.
 I urge you not to treat and ORP alarm as a nuisance to overlook and ignore.

-Too bad those same pools were loaded with black algae and had low ORP.
+Too bad those same pools were loaded with black algae and had dangerously low ORP.

-Did you know the EPA legal limit for maximum chlorine level in a commercial pool is 4 mg/L (ppm)?
-It's true:
+Throwing more chlorine at the problem can be problematic too.
+The EPA legal limit for maximum chlorine level in a commercial pool is 4 mg/L (ppm):